kangk1204/Octopus-toolkit2/doc/user_interface.rst

    :header: "No","Name","Description"
    :widths: 1,8,37

+   1,``Analysis tree``,Select one of steps
-   1,``Analysis tree``,The Window shows the analysis process and you can select the desired process 2,``Paremeter window``,This window allows you to set the Full parameter of the process you selected 3,``Button``,You can apply or initialize the option using each button.
+   2,``Paremeter window``,Change parameters for the process you selected 3,``Apply``,You can apply or reset the option.

 4-5.Private Table
 ^^^^^^^^^^^^^^^^^

-If you have raw data(Fastq), the private Table is a setup window for analyzing your data.
+You can analyze your own data (Fastq) using Octopus-toolkit (Analysis - Private Data).
+The private Table is a setup window for your data.

-When private data used, only you knows the information of the sample, so you must select the sample information.
+To analyze your own data, you must select appropriate information as follows.

 .. image:: _static/Interface/4.Private_analysis.png